-Some gender and politics scholars have also utilized NI and particularly HI to improve their analyses of cases of institutional creation, continuity and change (or have been identified as doing so by others) (Waylen 2009, Htun 2003.
-Charrad 2001, O'Connor, Orloff, and Shaver 1999).
+Some gender and politics scholars have also utilized NI and particularly HI to improve their analyses of large-scale cases of institutional creation, continuity and change (or have been identified as doing so by others) (Waylen 2009, Htun 2003.
+O'Connor, Orloff, and Shaver 1999).
 While not appropriate for every research question, this work demonstrates the potentially significant contribution of HI approaches in improving the answers to some big questions that have preoccupied gender scholars: such as how certain institutions and regimes are gendered, how they came into being, and how change can occur, as well as understanding the relationship between different actors and the institutional context (Waylen 2009).
 This in turn can help us to understand how positive gender change - leading to improvements in women's descriptive and substantive representation - can come about.
-This later question is obviously of not only academic but also of political concern for feminists who wish to lessen gender inequality.
-HI approaches can therefore be useful for gender scholars in explaining how particular institutions and regimes arose, how they are gendered and why it is often so difficult to change them, But FI also needs to consider how these approaches might be helpful in improving our understanding of how and why institutions can or cannot be renegotiated in different contexts, focusing both on the formal and informal variants and the ways in which institutions have gendered rules, norms, practices and logics (Chappell 2006).
-And through its early concepts like critical junctures, feedback mechanisms, and especially more recent ones such as institutional conversion and layering, HI offers tools that can help to capture the dynamics of continuity and change in gender and politics.
+HI approaches can therefore be useful for gender scholars in explaining how particular institutions and regimes arose, how they are gendered and why it is often so difficult to change them, But FI also has to consider how these approaches might help in improving our understanding of how and why certain institutions can or cannot be renegotiated, focusing both on the formal and informal variants and the ways in which institutions have gendered rules, norms, practices and logics (Chappell 2006).
+And through early concepts like critical junctures, feedback mechanisms, and especially more recent ones such as institutional conversion and layering, HI offers tools that can help to capture the dynamics of continuity and change in gender and politics.
 As a result it should also be easier to structure gender and politics scholarship findings in ways that better highlight the contributions that gender research makes to both mainstream political science research and to broader understandings about the complex relationships between structure and agency in political life.
-The emergence of a feminist institutionalism therefore offers an opportunity to improve the explanatory capacity of both feminist political science and institutional analysis.
+The emergence of feminist institutionalism therefore offers an opportunity to improve the explanatory capacity of both feminist political science and institutional analysis.

-In order to further advance our understanding of the gender dynamics of institutional change, we therefore need to draw on both the latest institutionally focused gender research and the new HI scholarship outlined above to undertake meso level and contextually specific analyses.
-For different forms of change, these analyses should investigate in detail both formal and informal rules, norms and practices and the ways in which these rules, norms and practices shape power relations with distributional consequences.
+In order to advance our understanding of the gender dynamics of institutional change - particularly more gradual endogenous change, we need to draw on both this latest institutionally focused gender research and the new HI scholarship to undertake meso level and contextually specific analyses.
+For different forms of change, these analyses should investigate both formal and informal rules, norms and practices and the ways in which these rules, norms and practices shape power relations with distributional consequences.
 Challenges to and the creation and adaption of rules, norms and practices therefore become a central focus in any attempt to understand gendered institutional change.